mpanighetti/install-or-defer/README.md

     Path to a plist file that is used to store settings locally.
 Omit ".plist" extension.

-- `LOGO`

-    (Optional) Path to a logo that will be used in messaging.
-Recommend 512px, PNG format.
-If no logo is provided, the Software Update icon will be used (as shown in the example screenshots in this README).

 - `BUNDLE_ID`

     The identifier of the LaunchDaemon that is used to call this script, which should match the file in the __payload/Library/LaunchDaemons__ folder.
 Omit ".plist" extension.